vseryakov/backendjs/README.md

         ./app.sh

-* Now login with the new account,
+* Now log in with the new account,
 * Go to http://localhost:8000/api.html and click on *Login* at the top-right corner, then enter 'test' as login and 'test' as secret in the login popup dialog.
 * To see your account details run the command in the console `/account/get`
 * To see current metrics run the command in the console `/system/stats/get`
 * To see charts about accumulated metrics go to http://localhost:8000/metrics.html

-* When the web server is starte with `-watch` parameters any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check `app.sh` for parameters before running it in the production.
+* When the web server is started with `-watch` parameters any change in the source files will make the server restart automatically letting you focus on the source code and not server management, this mode is only enabled by default in development mode, check `app.sh` for parameters before running it in production.

 # Configuration

-Almost everything in the backend is configurable using a config files, config database or DNS.
+Almost everything in the backend is configurable using config files, a config database or DNS.
-The whole principle behind it that once deployed in production, even quick restart are impossible to do so there should be a way to push config changes to the processes without restarting.
+The whole principle behind it is that once deployed in production, even quick restarts are impossible to do so there should be a way to push config changes to the processes without restarting.

-Every module defines a set of config parameters that defines the behavior of the code, due to single threaded nature of the node.js, it is simple to update any config parameter to a new value so the code can operate differently.
+Every module defines a set of config parameters that defines the behavior of the code, due to the single threaded nature of the Node.js.
+It is simple to update any config parameter to a new value so the code can operate differently.
 To achieve this the code must be written in a special way, like driven by configuration which can be changed at any time.

 All configuration goes through the configuration process that checks all inputs and produces valid output which is applied to the module variables.
-Config file or database table with configuration can be loaded on demand or periodically, for example all local config files are watched for modification and reloaded automaticlaly, the config database is loaded periodically which is defined by another config parameter.
+Config file or database table with configuration can be loaded on demand or periodically, for example all local config files are watched for modification and reloaded automatically, the config database is loaded periodically which is defined by another config parameter.

 # Backend runtime